List of The Land Before Time characters: Guido

 Guido, voiced by Rob Paulsen, is a teal Microraptor who first appears in The Land Before Time XII: The Great Day of the Flyers.
 He is convinced that he's the only one of his kind, having never seen another of his kind before.
 His origins are unknown, as he apparently has no idea what he is or where he came from.
 Though he tries to fly, he can only glide for a brief period of time.
 He reappears in the TV episode "The Hermit of Black Rock", in which he meets an old blind purple Harpactognathus named Swooper (voiced by Jess Harnell) and learns to fly properly.
 Guido often appears neurotic or panicky at times, and easily confused.

 Supporting characters

 Chomper's parents

 Chomper's parents are featured in Chomper's first two film appearances.
 They are sexually dimorphic, with Chomper's father being dark green and his mother having an olive green color.
-They are very protective of their son, as when they invade the Great Valley to search for his egg in The Land Before Time II: The Great Valley Adventure, and fighting to protect him in The Land Before Time V: The Mysterious Island.
+They are very protective of their son, as when they invade the Great Valley to search for his egg in The Land Before Time II: The Great Valley Adventure, and fighting to protect him in The Mysterious Island.
 Although the two initially treat the protagonists as prey, they promise to spare them, as a reward for rescuing Chomper.
 They are unique among Sharpteeth as the audience is shown what they are saying via subtitles.
 They entrust Ruby to take care of Chomper in the Great Valley after Red Claw separated them from their families.